Statutory guidance

 Supply and delivery prohibitions in regulations 30 (regulation 28 goods) and 46 (luxury goods) prohibit a person from directly or indirectly supplying or delivering certain goods from a third country to a place in Syria.

-Regulation 38 (crude oil and petroleum products and military goods) prohibits a person from directly or indirectly supplying or delivering certain goods originating in or consigned from a place in Syria to a ‘third country’.
-It also covers movement of those goods from a place in a ‘non-UK country’ to a place in a different ‘non-UK country’.
+Regulation 38 (military goods) prohibits a person from directly or indirectly supplying or delivering certain goods originating in or consigned from Syria from a place in Syria to a ‘third country’.

-Regulation 42 (gold, precious metals or diamonds) prohibits a person from directly or indirectly supplying or delivering certain goods from a third country to a ‘Syrian regime person’ as defined in regulation 27(6).
-It also covers movement of those goods from a ‘Syrian regime person’ to a place in a ‘non-UK country’.
+Regulation 42 (gold, precious metals or diamonds) prohibits a person from directly or indirectly supplying or delivering certain goods from a third country to the “Governing Authority of Syria” as defined in regulation 27(6).
+It also covers the movement of those goods from the “Governing Authority of Syria” to a place in a ‘non-UK country’.

 ‘Third country’ and ‘non-UK country’ are defined in each regulation.